Guide

 App cards: brand first, facts from the source file

 These cards avoid top-volume examples and audience-size claims.
-Regulatory, fee, access, and guide links render from the platform facts pipeline.
+Regulatory, fee, access, and guide links render from the official-source review pipeline.

 Kalshi